-Since the age of 10, Tyan Taylor knew that she was going to play goalball for Australia.
-While watching the Australian Team compete at the Sydney 2000 Paralympic Games, she made an agreement with her grandmother that she would one day play goalball at a future Paralympic Games.
+While watching the Aussie Belles compete at the Sydney 2000 Paralympic Games, Tyan Taylor promised her grandmother that she too would represent Australia in goalball at a future Paralympic Games.

-In 2009, her vision support teacher at high school was shown a demonstration of goalball as a way of introducing the sport to schools and it was then that she was able to work toward the goals she had set for herself nine years earlier.
+In 2009 her vision support teacher was shown a demonstration goalball match as a way of introducing the sport to schools and it was then that Tyan was given the opportunity to begin working towards the goal that she had set nine years earlier.

-Participating at a ‘Goalball for Schools’ gala day, Tyan found herself on the winning side of the tournament.
-Soon enough she was selected to play for NSW at the National Championships where she was the second highest goal scorer at the competition.
-She impressed Australian coaches so much that two months after she began competing, she was invited to train with the national women’s team.
+Not long after participating at a ‘Goalball for Schools’ gala day, Tyan was selected to represent New South Wales at the National Championships, where she scored the second highest number of goals of any competitor and impressed the Australian coaching staff so much she was invited to train with the women’s national team.

-She says the important thing in her sporting career is to make sure she is always having fun.
+Nicknamed ‘little girl’, Tyan more than makes up for her size with her loud personality.
+She says that the most important thing for her in her sporting career is to always have fun.

-Outside of goalball, Tyan loves extreme sport and frequently goes skydiving.
-She also loves travelling and relishes the opportunities she has been given to travel with the Australian women’s goalball team.
-She lists Bora Bora as her destination of choice although she is yet to go there.
+In her spare time Tyan enjoys skydiving and travelling.
+She says that she relishes the opportunities she has been given to travel with the Australian women’s goalball team and lists Bora Bora as her destination of choice, though she is yet to visit.

-In ten years, she hopes to have competed at another Paralympic Games, have had her own family and to be working as a vision support teacher.
+In 10 years Tyan hopes to have competed at another Paralympic Games, her own family and to be working as a vision support teacher.